lhagenmayer/UnisportAI/TERMS_OF_SERVICE.md

 - You may optionally provide your personal calendar URL
 - We store this URL but do not access your calendar without your explicit permission
 - You are responsible for the security of your calendar URL

+### 8.4 Dynamic iCal Feed and Attendee Information
+- We provide a dynamic iCal feed that includes your "going" course events
+- Your iCal feed is protected by authentication and only accessible to you with a valid token
+- If you and your friends are attending the same course, your friends' email addresses may appear as ATTENDEE entries in your personal iCal feed (and vice versa)
+- This feature allows you to see which friends are attending the same courses
+- Friend email addresses in ATTENDEE entries are included only for courses where both you and your friend are marked as "going"
+- You can control this by managing your friend connections and course attendance preferences
 - This is an optional feature you can disable at any time

 ## 9. Disclaimers and Limitations